 The FDA approved Zoloft in 1991.
 For a generation, pregnant women, some of whom have filed Zoloft class action lawsuits, used the drug without warning of the serious Zoloft side effects.

 The Zoloft attorneys at Reich & Binstock have specialized skill in representing victims in complex pharmaceutical injury litigation.
-They have the expertise which mothers want on their side as they seek compensation for neonatal injuries.
+A drug injury lawyer with our firm will have the expertise which mothers want on their side as they seek compensation for neonatal injuries.
 The consultation, during which an attorney analyzes the situation and determines whether there is a viable Zoloft class action lawsuit, is free of charge.

-Reich & Binstock, which operates in every state, may be reached either toll-free at 1-866-LAW-2400 or online by using the simple electronic case evaluation request form posted on this website.
+Reich & Binstock, which operates in every state, may be reached at 713-622-7271 or online by using the simple electronic case evaluation request form posted on this website.
+Our talented personal injury lawyers are here to help you during this difficult time.